Fact Sheet 23:

-Given all of these uncertainties, you will want to think about the sensitivity of the data that is being compiled about you when you shop online.
+You will want to think about the sensitivity of the data that is being compiled about you when you shop online.
 We cannot prescribe the best approach to take.
-Each consumer has a different interpretation of what is considered “sensitive.”
+Every consumer has a different interpretation of what is considered “sensitive.”

 Online merchants as well as other sites watch our online activities by using cookies, a tracking system that attaches pieces of code to our internet browsers to track which sites we visit online.

 Privacy advocates worry that as more and more data is compiled about us — without our knowledge or active consent — it will be combined to reveal a detailed profile.
 This data is often collected to market goods and services to us, encouraging us to buy them.
 There are a number of companies that specialize in targeted online advertising called "behavioral marketing."
 Companies say consumers benefit by being exposed to more targeted advertising and that online merchants can make more money more efficiently by targeting the right shoppers.

 The safest way to shop on the internet is with a credit card.
 In the event something goes wrong, you are protected from unauthorized charges under the federal Fair Credit Billing Act.
 You have the right to dispute charges on your credit card, and you can withhold payments during a creditor investigation.
 When it has been determined that your credit was used without authorization, you are only responsible for the first $50 in charges.
 You are rarely asked to pay this charge.

 Make sure your credit card is a true credit card and not a debit card.
 A debit card can expose your bank account to thieves.
 Your checking account could be wiped out in minutes by fraudulent transactions.